important

 How does taking both opioids and benzodiazepines affect you as you age?

-Taking opioids and benzodiazepines together, even for a short time, can increase risk of a medical emergency such as loss of consciousness, confusion or memory loss, slow or difficult breathing, extreme sleepiness and death.
+When taken together, even for a short time, they can increase risk of a medical emergency such as loss of consciousness, confusion or memory loss, slow or difficult breathing, extreme sleepiness and death.

 Treatment & Recovery Support